Wastewater treatment plant parameters

 • The first one will be used to know the initial quantity in O2

-• The second will be used to measure BOD at the end of the study time
+• The second will be used to measure BOD at the end of the study period

-Like the COD, the BOD 5 is also expressed in mg/l of oxygen (mgO2/L).
+Like COD, BOD5 is also expressed in mg/L of oxygen (mgO2/L).
 It allows to determine the impact of an effluent on the receiving environment.

 Suspended solids

-Suspended solids (SS) are the materials in the transient phase in wastewater treatment plants.
+Suspended Solids (TSS) are the suspended matter in wastewater treatment plants.
 That is, they are not in colloidal or dissolved form.
 As the name suggests, these are particles suspended in the liquid.
 They can be filtered and are composed of organic and mineral particles.
-TSS is a commonly used term although it is actually Total Suspended Solids (TSS).
+The term TSS is commonly used, although it actually refers to Total Suspended Solids (TSS).

-TSS analysis consists of passing a volume of sample through a membrane filter.
+TSS analysis involves passing a sample volume to be analyzed through a filter membrane.
 This membrane will then be placed in an oven at 105°C for at least one hour.
 The difference in weight before/after filtration is used to determine the amount of suspended solids.
 This is measured in mg/l.

-TSS is one of the parameters commonly used to determine the quality of a wastewater because it represents a danger to the receiving environment.
+TSS are among the parameters commonly used to determine wastewater quality because they pose a danger to the receiving environment.

-• First of all, this TSS will clog the gills of the fish, which can asphyxiate them
+• First, these TSS clog fish gills, which can asphyxiate them

-• Then, the oxygen of the receiving environment is mobilized to eliminate the organic part and TSS
+• Next, the oxygen in the receiving environment is mobilized to eliminate the organic matter and TSS

-• Finally, MESTs limit light penetration, thus limiting photosynthesis and O2 production during the day.
-This phenomenon occurs in summer when the receiving water is warm and cannot retain as much dissolved oxygen as in winter.
+• Finally, TSS limit light penetration, thus limiting photosynthesis and O2 production during the day.
+This phenomenon is evident in summer when the receiving water is warm and cannot retain as much dissolved oxygen as in winter.

-Among our suspended solids treatment equipment, we have the REUT skid, designed to effectively treat pollutants in your water for further reuse.
-Please complete this form if you would like to receive a quote for your water treatment project.
+Among the suspended solids treatment equipment, we have the REUT skid which will allow you to effectively treat pollutants in your water for reuse for other purposes.
+We invite you to complete this form so that we can evaluate your water treatment project.

-Domestic wastewater is made up almost exclusively of organic nitrogen (Norg) and ammoniacal nitrogen (NH4+).
-This is generally the case for industrial waters, although there is a wide variation in input nitrogen values from one company to another.
+Domestic wastewater contains almost exclusively organic Nitrogen (Norg) and ammoniacal Nitrogen (NH4+).
+This is generally the case for industrial wastewater, although there is a wide disparity in influent Nitrogen values from one company to another.

 Organic nitrogen is a component of living cells (amino acids, proteins) while ammoniacal nitrogen NH4+ comes from :